 Next, you want to determine isotope composition of minerals.
 Isotope composition will give you idea about source, kinetic process, and age.
 To determine isotope composition of trace element in a tiny minerals, you want to utilize high-sensitive and high-spatial-resolution mass spectrometry, that is secondary-ion mass-spectrometry.
 Focused ion beam (typically 15 micron) will sputter area of interest to ionizemineral-consisting elements.
 The ions of concern are mass filtered and the ion intensities are determined by ion counter.
 The direct ion detection makes this technique high sensitive and allows determination of isotope composition of trace-elements.

-HR-SIMS laboratory - Spherical Image - RICOH THETA
+1280 Lab Spherical Image - RICOH THETA